 Anyway, she was up in Penang for work (she’s writing lots more business-related projects now and she sighs that people still think she does a lot of travel and food articles).
 I also wanted to meet her as I wanted to present her my book! (*doing a proud little jig*)

-Yes, my book has been published.
+Yes, my book has been published (you can buy the print version or ebook version here).
 It hasn’t been launched yet.
 See how narcissistic we authors are these days?
 The book isn’t debuted properly until it has been launched, usually by some VIP because when VIPs come, so does the press.
 And that’s when we all get the five minutes of fame in the newspaper.

 So yes, my book’s all done and published.
 Nic and I are heaving huge sighs of relief!
 It was a project that we undertook because we figured that it was the last frontier.
 If you want to know all about the book, titled Web Wisdom (I know, I love my alliteration to death), go check out this blog post on my business blog.
 I tell you all about the ramifications of a writing a book and self-publishing it.